 If an employee is stuck by a needle or other sharp or potentially infectious materials, clean the area appropriately:

-Report the incident to the employer and seek immediate medical attention per the employer’s BBP protocol.
+Because of the dangers of BBP exposure, report the incident to the employer and seek immediate medical attention per the employer’s BBP protocol.

 Additional BBP Exposure Control Resources:

 - OSHA Bloodborne Pathogen and Needlestick Prevention: https://www.osha.gov/bloodborne-pathogens/resources